GBOML/GBOML/docs/source/hyperedges.rst

 Hyperedges
 ----------

 A hyperedge typically couples variables belonging to different nodes via equality or inequality constraints (or both).
 Each hyperedge is defined using a dedicated code block.
-This code block must be started by either the ``#HYPEREDGE`` keyword or the :``#LINK`` keyword (the two can be used interchangeably).
+This code block must be started by the ``#HYPEREDGE`` keyword.
 A hyperedge must have a unique :math:`\texttt{<identifier>}` and no two hyperedges or hyperedge and node may have the same identifier.
 In addition, a hyperedge may have its own parameters and constraints.
 Hence, valid hyperedge blocks have the following structure:

 .. code-block:: c

    #HYPEREDGE <identifier 1>
-   #PARAMETERS
-   // parameter definitions
-   #CONSTRAINTS
-   // constraint definitions

-   #LINK <identifier 2>
    #PARAMETERS
    // parameter definitions
    #CONSTRAINTS